 What Kinds of Jobs Are Available in Information Assurance and Security?

 Most computer security experts work directly for a company rather than freelancing or reporting to an agency with multiple clients.
-You'll work typical office hours, although some overtime may be required.
+A master’s degree in information assurance and security opens a wide range of doors for you.
+You’ll work typical office hours, although some overtime may be required.
 Dressing professionally and keeping yourself up-to-date on security trends will be expected in most positions.
 Entry-level jobs include working as a security analyst, database manager or information integrity specialist.
 As you advance your career, you might find yourself working as a director of information security or a chief information security officer (CISO).

 What Do You Need to Work in Information Security and Assurance?